ratokuzmanic/Mercurius/README.md

 Future ideas
 ------------
-Mercirus could benefit from localization and adding UI configuration options but at this point of time there is no implementation plan for aforementioned.
+Mercurius could benefit from localization and adding UI configuration options but at this point of time there is no implementation plan for aforementioned.